norwegian-geotechnical-institute/sieve_analyses/README.md

 ## Publication
 This repository contains the code for the above described Monte-Carlo simulation and is published alongside a paper that is submitted to the journal **Engineering Geology**.
 The paper has the title *"Uncertainty aware sample mass determination of coarse-grained soils for particle size analyses"* and was originally submitted in August 2024, then rejected and a major revision was submitted in December 2024.

+A preprint of the paper can be found on EarthArXiv: https://eartharxiv.org/repository/view/7592/

 ## Repository and code structure

 The code framework depends on a certain folder structure.
 The main functionality is in the src folder.
 Here are mainly two types of files: